 Speech and Language disorders often go hand in hand with ADHD, and speech therapy can be a valuable part of the process in dealing with this.
 But if the thought of packing more appointments into your week gives you a headache, you’ll be glad to know that online speech therapy is just as effective as face to face work.

-If you have any questions about how we can help you and your child, with executive functioning skills or anything else, schedule your introductory phone call to get started today.
+If you have any questions about how we can help you and your child, with executive functioning skills or anything else, schedule your introductory phone call by clicking the button below to get started today.